BrechtPh/elixir-basics/README.md

 ## Goal

 In this course we'll cover the basics of Elixir.
-We'll start with some fundamentals and a script-based approach (more about this in [Usage](#usage)).The topics are listed under [Topics](#topics), which will be a short summary of what is covered in this repository.
+We'll start with some fundamentals and a script-based approach (more about this in [Usage](#usage)).
+The topics are listed under [Topics](#topics), which will be a short summary of what is covered in this repository.

 ## Usage